tomas55/aws-gpu-docker-guide/README.md

 # Scaling GPU processing on AWS using docker
 GPU instance time required to run machine learning tasks is an expensive resource and there is a need to scale it when loads are changing.
 [Docker](https://www.docker.com/products/docker-engine) facilitates a deployment of application code. [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) enables docker to use GPU in containers.

-This guide describes a solution which can scale up machine learning prediction capacity when there is a load and reduce it to zero when there is none and the required steps to setup required infrastructure.
+This guide describes a solution which can scale up machine learning prediction capacity when there is a load and reduce it to zero when there is none, and the required steps to setup required infrastructure.

 ## Solution
 It consists of following parts: